Gatlinburg fire victims: Houses destroyed, relatives missing

 - "The things I've known probably don't exist anymore," another Gatlinburg resident says

-Gatlinburg, Tennessee (CNN)Michael Reed still doesn't know where his wife and daughters are -- or whether they escaped alive.
+Gatlinburg, Tennessee (CNN)Michael Reed can't find his wife and two daughters after being caught in last night's evacuation mayhem near Gatlinburg, Tennessee.

-The wildfires sweeping eastern Tennessee -- which claimed three lives in separate locations -- engulfed his Gatlinburg home while he and his son were away.
-It's not certain whether Reed's wife, Constance, and daughters Chloe and Lily fled the house in time.
+The wildfires sweeping the eastern part of the state -- which claimed three lives in separate locations -- engulfed Reed's Gatlinburg home while he and his 15-year-old son Nicholas were away.
+It's not certain whether his wife, Constance, 34; along with daughters Chloe, 12; and Lily, 9, fled the house in time.

 "We're just hoping for a miracle," Reed told CNN affiliate WATE-TV in Knoxville on Tuesday.

-The inferno spread quickly, and with little warning.
+The blaze spread quickly and with little warning.
 When Reed heard about the wildfire, he and his son tried to drive back to town.

 "We got stuck in traffic at that point, and they wouldn't let us turn around," he said.

-Reed wasn't able to get his wife and daughters.
-He's haunted by the last conversation he had with his wife.

-"She called me about 8:15 (Monday) and said that there were flames across the street from our house, and she didn't know what to do," Reed said, his voice quivering.
+A few minutes after 8 p.m.
+Monday, Constance called to tell him "there were flames across the street from our house, and she didn't know what to do," Reed said, his voice quivering.

+Reed told her to call 911.
+But he wasn't able to be there to help his wife and daughters -- a painful memory still haunts him.

-"So I told her to call 911.
-And that was the last time I talked to her."
+"That was the last time I talked to her," he said.

-Eventually, Reed "snuck back into Gatlinburg."
-But by then, his house was engulfed in flames.

-Reed has frantically asked shelters if his wife and daughters were there -- but so far, to no avail.

 A narrow escape